 ABSTRACT

-Waterlogging stress is major abiotic stress negatively impact crop yield.
-This problem will persist in 21st century due to unpredicted heavy rainfall in era of climate change.
-Sesame (Sesamum indicum L.) is important oilseed crop cultivated in tropical and sub tropical region of world.
-The present experiment was performed to understand the variation in traits expression of sesame genotypes under waterlogging condition.
-It was laid out in two factor completely randomised design in which genotype (GT 2, Purva 1, GT 4 and GT 10) is first factor and duration of waterlogging (12, 24, 36, 48 h) is second factor in 4 replication.
-The soil vermicompost mix in the ratio of 1:1 was filled in plastic bags and 4 seeds were sown, waterlogging was imposed at 30 days after sowing.
-Results, showed morphological characters shoot and root length as well dry weight was significantly (p<0.05) reduced under waterlogging condition in all the genotypes.
-Adaptive root traits like number of lacunae and aerenchyma area increased, while root cross sectional area, total stele area, total cortex area and xylem vessel area declined across the genotypes under waterlogging.
-Among genotypes GT 4 and Purva 1 showed more resilience than GT 2 and GT 10 under water logging, since they have larger aerenchyma area and more number of lacunae.
-Anaerobic respiration induces alcohol dehydrogenase activity in all genotypes with relatively higher activity GT 2 and Purva 1.
-Similarly SOD and catalase activity was also higher in GT T2 and Purva 1 under water logging.
-Thus genotypes GT 2 and Purva 1 have better capacity to adapt under waterlogging condition since they maintain higher biomass with higher expression of ADH, SOD and catalase activity under water logging conditions.
+Waterlogging stress is a major abiotic stress that negatively impacts crop yield.
+This problem will persist in the 21st century due to unpredictable heavy rainfall in the era of climate change.
+Sesame (Sesamum indicum L.) is an important oilseed crop cultivated in tropical and sub-tropical regions of the world.
+The present experiment was performed to understand the variation in traits expression of sesame genotypes under waterlogging conditions.
+It was laid out in a completely randomised design in which genotype (GT 2, Purva 1, GT 4 and GT 10) is the first factor and duration of waterlogging (12, 24, 36, 48 h) is the second factor in 4 replication.
+The soil vermicompost mix in the ratio of 1:1 was filled in plastic bags and 4 seeds were sown.
+Waterlogging was imposed 30 days after sowing.
+Results showed that morphological characters, shoot and root length, as well as dry weight, were significantly (p<0.05) reduced under waterlogging conditions in all the genotypes.
+Adaptive root traits like the number of lacunae and aerenchyma area increased, while root cross-sectional area, total stele area, total cortex area and xylem vessel area declined across the genotypes under waterlogging.
+Among genotypes, GT 4 and Purva 1 showed more resilience than GT 2 and GT 10 under water logging, since they have a larger aerenchyma area and a greater number of lacunae.
+Anaerobic respiration induces alcohol dehydrogenase activity in all genotypes, with relatively higher activity in GT 2 and Purva 1.
+Similarly, SOD and catalase activity were also higher in GT T2 and Purva 1 under water logging.
+Thus, genotypes GT 2 and Purva 1 have better capacity to adapt under waterlogging conditions since they maintain higher biomass with higher expression of ADH, SOD and catalase activity under water logging conditions.

-KEYWORDS: Sesame, root anatomy, antioxidant enzyme, waterlogging, alcohol dehydrogenase
+KEYWORDS: Sesame (Sesamum indicum L.), root anatomy, antioxidant enzyme, waterlogging, alcohol dehydrogenase

 INTRODUCTION